What is Hull FC's Centre of Excellence?

 Find out more about Hull FC's Centre of Excellence...

-The Hull FC Centre of Excellence is the club’s rugby development and education pathway, including academy, scholarship and development college squads, as well as extending to female and disability rugby league.
+The Hull FC Centre of Excellence is the club’s rugby development and education pathway, including academy, reserves, scholarship and development college squads, as well as extending to female and disability rugby league.

 The Centre of Excellence also offers an exclusive, in-house education programme for aspiring rugby league players, talented athletes and those interested in a career in sport, aged 16-19.